 Omaha Performing Arts is committed to ensuring that our performances and facilities are accessible to everyone according to criteria established by the Americans with Disabilities Act (ADA).

 Due to downtown construction, we will no longer be able to offer pre-paid valet at the Holland Center.
-We will honor all previously purchased valet for upcoming shows.
 Drive-up, cash-only valet may be available on a limited basis.